andrewwdao/MIS-Locker/docs/Installation.md

 # INSTALLATION INSTRUCTION

--   <span style="color: red;"><b>Step 0: Contact to a Technician of MIS-CTU to get an img file contain everything pre-configured, flash it to SD card using Balena Etcher.
+-   <span style="color: red;"><b>Login to MIS-CTU data drive to get the img file contain everything pre-configured, flash it to SD card using Raspberry Pi Imager or Balena Etcher.
 If you do this step, you can skip all the steps below.</b> </span>

--   **Step 1:** download latest [Raspbian lite], flash to SD card with [Balena Etcher].
+-   **Step 1:** download latest [Raspbian lite], flash to SD card with [Raspberry Pi Imager] or [Balena Etcher].
 -	**Step 2:** put the SD card to a Raspberry Pi.
 Connect HDMI, keyboard and boot up.
 Sign in with user: pi, password: raspberry
 -	Step 3: Config basic setting in raspi-config menu:
     -	Type in command line: